wso2-attic/puppet-modules/modules/wso2das/README.md

            append_tenant_id: true
     ```

-## Hiera data configuration to apply Secure Vault
+## Running WSO2 Data Analytics Server with Secure Vault
 WSO2 Carbon products may contain sensitive information such as passwords in configuration files.
 [WSO2 Secure Vault](https://docs.wso2.com/display/Carbon444/Securing+Passwords+in+Configuration+Files) provides a solution for securing such information.

-Do the below changes in hiera file to apply Secure Vault.
+Uncomment and modify the below changes in Hiera file to apply Secure Vault.

 1. Enable Secure Vault